naturalnick/firebase-extension-generate-thumbnails/POSTINSTALL.md

 -  Sets the name of the file based on the video filename and a prefix and/or suffix if provided, and the file type of the image `${param:IMAGE_TYPE}`
 -  Stores the generated image in the `${param:THUMBNAIL_PATH}` directory in your Storage bucket

+Please note: Video and image processing requires more memory usage than typical cloud functions.
+For this reason generating thumbnails for large videos (over 200 MB) may fail if not enough memory is allocated for this function.
+I recommend at least 1 GB (1024 MB) memory allocation for videos under or around 200 MB.
+The memory allocation setting is in the advanced settings of this extension.

 ### Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.